Negros famine: The Marcos dictatorship

-Two decades after the end of the Second World War II and the subsequent recognition of the Philippines' independence, Ferdinand Marcos became the Philippines tenth President.
-Relying on foreign debt to fund an ambitious slate of programs and projects, Marcos became popular enough to become the first Philippine post-war president to win a second term as President.
-His second term, however was marked by social unrest when his debt driven spending made the Philippine economy vulnerable to dramatic downturns in the global economy.
-Before the end of his second and last allowed term under the Philippine constitution, Marcos held on to power by declaring Martial Law in 1972, and replacing the constitution with a new one in 1973.
-Although he formally lifted Martial law almost a decade later in 1981, Marcos still hold on to his Martial law powers, remaining a dictator until he was ousted by the 1986 People Power Revolution.
+In 1965, two decades after the end of the Second World War and the subsequent recognition of the Philippines' independence in 1946, Ferdinand Marcos became the Philippines tenth president.
+Relying on foreign debt to fund an ambitious slate of programs and projects, Marcos became popular enough to become the first Philippine post-war president to win a second term as president.
+This second term, however, was marked by social unrest when his debt-driven spending and budget made the Philippine economy vulnerable to dramatic downturns in the global economy.
+Before the end of his second and last allowed term under the Constitution of the Philippines, Marcos held on to power by declaring martial law in 1972, and replacing the Constitution with a new one in 1973.
+Although he formally lifted martial law almost a decade later in 1981, Marcos still hold on to his martial law powers, remaining a dictator until he was ousted by the 1986 People Power Revolution.

 The National Sugar Trading Corporation monopoly

-By the time Ferdinand Marcos' second term began, sugar had become a critical Philippine export, responsible for 27% of the county's total dollar earnings.
+By the time Ferdinand Marcos' second term began, sugar had become a critical Philippine export, responsible for 27% of the country's total dollar earnings.
 With international sugar prices rising rapidly through the early 1970s, Marcos decided to put domestic and international sugar trading under government control, first through the Philippine Exchange Co.
 (Philex), and later through the Philippine Sugar Commission (Philsucom) and its trading arm, the National Sugar Trading Corporation (NASUTRA) which were both controlled by Marcos crony Roberto Benedicto.

-However, the international price of sugar eventually crashed, dramatically hurting the livelihoods of poor farmers.
+However, the international price of sugar eventually dropped in a market crash, dramatically hurting the livelihood of poor farmers.